Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 pieces at my fingertips.
 The hardest bit was deciphering the `blob` parsing code, and that's because it was written in C.

-Oh, and I'm still working on [my dotfiles script][install-py] by the way.
-It's massively over-engineered, but there's no kill like overkill, after all.

 {{% notice note %}}
-Also I'd be keen to hear from you if you are a developer from LastPass!
+I'd be keen to hear from you if you are a developer from LastPass!
 What are your thoughts on my efforts?
 Has the analysis been accurate, and can you spot any bugs or issues?

-I feel like having an official library that lets developers work with the LastPass API can enable a lot of benefits for customers, and I'd like to help out on that front.
+I feel like having an official library that lets developers work with the LastPass API can enable a lot of benefits for customers, and I'd like to help out on that front 😁
 {{% /notice %}}

 [dotfiles]: https://github.com/Michael-F-Bryan/dotfiles